nicowilliams/heimdal/lib/asn1/README.md

 Heimdal currently only supports DER for encoding, and DER and BER for decoding, but soon may support JER as well.

+## News

+In recent times the following features have been added:

+ - Feature parity for the "template" backend, even superiority, as the codegen backend does not yet support automatic open type decoding/encoding.

+ - IMPLICIT tagging support is finally complete.

+ - Automatic open type traversal, using a subset of X.681/X.682/X.683 for expressing the requisite metadata.

+## Futures

+ - JER support?

+ - XDR/OER support?

+ - Generate comparators?  (lib/hx509 has a half-baked Certificate comparator)

 ## Features